rsyslog/liblogging/README.md

 and Unix.
 While very simplistic, this is exactly the main feature the app developer wants.
 We want to keep this but improve it to

-* provide separation of concerns as describe above under the stdlog component
+* provide separation of concerns as described above under the stdlog component
-* support reentrency
+* support reentrancy
 * provide multiple concurrent log channels to different destinations
-* provide an interface for structured loggig - but only if there is a real demand for it (to be seen based on feedback)
+* provide an interface for structured logging - but only if there is a real demand for it (to be seen based on feedback)

-Libloging's goald is also to be a very slim library without any notable memory or performance footprint (and also simple and small code).
+Libloging's goal is also to be a very slim library without any notable memory or performance footprint (and also simple and small code).

 Note to packagers